aterrel/aterrel.github.com/source/_posts/2012-11-01-a-rule-of-software-usability.markdown

 don't make their users write in assembly, why BLAS doesn't require you to pack your own matrices, and why the CMS doesn't make you connect to your own sockets.
 To discourage performance hacks give the programmer five lashes as these hacks are the enemy of abstraction, which can be useful.
-If they programmer persist in their hacks, let them continue as clearly the speed is useful.
+If the programmer persist in their hacks, let them continue as clearly the speed is useful.